back

 Wireless is proprietary Simucube

-Cube Controls F-PRO
+my choice: Cube Controls F-PRO

 282mm; 4 small+stiff thumbwheels; Bluetooth or USB; Thoritis Sim Garage reviewBoosted Media review